onsi/biloba/docs/index.md

 		Eventually(lastEntryXPath).Should(tab.HaveInnerText("Hey Jane, check this out: YouTube"))
 		tab.Click(lastEntryXPath.Child("a"))
 		Eventually(tab).Should(tab.HaveSpawnedTab(tab.TabWithURL("https://www.youtube.com/watch?v=dQw4w9WgXcQ")))
-		youtubeTab := tab.FindSpawnedTab(tab.TabWithURL("https://www.youtube.com/watch?v=dQw4w9WgXcQ"))
+		youtubeTab := tab.AllSpawnedTabs().Find(tab.TabWithURL("https://www.youtube.com/watch?v=dQw4w9WgXcQ"))
 		Eventually("body").Should(youtubeTab.HaveInnerText(ContainSubstring("Never Gonna Give You Up")))
 	})
 })
 ```

-As you can see, we poll `tab.HaveSpanwedTab` until the tab appears and then use `tab.FindSpawnedTab` to get a reference to it.
+As you can see, we poll `tab.HaveSpanwedTab` until the tab appears and then use `tab.AllSpawnedTabs().Find()` to get a reference to it.
 From here we can make assertions against the spawned tab and/or close it.

 Note that `b.HaveSpawnedTab` will have failed.
 That's because Biloba associates spawned tabs with the `BrowserContextID` of the tab that opened them.
 And both `b` and `tab` (which is an explicitly created tab) have _different_ `BrowserContextID`s.

-There are analogous `b.AllTabs()`, `b.HaveTab()` and `b.FindTab()` functions that let you search through _all_ tabs associated with this Biloba Chrome connection.
+There are analogous `b.AllTabs()` and `b.HaveTab()` functions that let you search through _all_ tabs associated with this Biloba Chrome connection.
 This won't include any tabs opened by other Ginkgo processes running in parallel - but any tabs that are associated with the current process (whether explicitly created Tabs or Spawned Tabs) will be returned by these methods.

 ## Working with the DOM